HaldiH/vtd-attacks/slides.md

 An MSI with vector `0x11`, corresponds to `#AC` (Alignment Check) exception, which is quite convenient since it meets two requirements:

 - Has a vector number greater than 15, so it can be delivered via MSI
-- Is interpreted as an exception that stores an error code on the stack
+- Is interpreted as an exception that stores an error code on the stack, causing a stack layout confusion.

 ---